amsyarzero/amsyarzero/README.md

 # Who am I
 Hi, Amsyar here!

-This will be the place where I post my code projects, whether it be serious or for fun.
-That also includes short guides in the form of gists.
+This will be the place where I **post my code projects**, whether it be serious or for fun.
+TI also write **short guides** in the form of [gists](https://gist.github.com/amsyarzero).

+## Interests
+- 🎮 Game development
+- ⚙️ Software development
+- 🌐 Web development

-## OS that I'm using
+## OS History
 Currently using [Fedora Linux (KDE)](https://www.fedoraproject.org/spins/kde/).

 - Windows (hot take: *eww*)